Vhrsti

 Vhrsti (born 1 August 1975) is a Czech illustrator, writer, children's book author, comics artist and scenarist, member of the unofficial new wave of Czech and Slovak comics Generation Zero and the Czech Cartoonists' Union.
 He lives in Plzeň in the Czech Republic.

 Biography

 Vhrsti was born in Rokycany, in the former Czechoslovakia.
-He graduated from technical high school in Karlovy Vary, ceramic (porcelain visual processing) and the Faculty of Education at the University of West Bohemia in Plzeň (field of visual culture).
+He graduated from technical high school in Karlovy Vary, in ceramic (porcelain visual processing) and the Faculty of Education at the University of West Bohemia in Plzeň (field of visual culture).

 Child development

 He is devoted to writing children's books (I'm not Afraid of the Dark, Holidays in Heaven) and providing illustrations for other author's works.
 He has become the only illustrator of Vojtěch Steklač replacing Adolf Born on the series of books about Borik et al. Vhrsti illustrates fairytale books and legends by Markéta Čekanová and Zdeněk Zajíček as well as fairy CD covers.
 His images adorn the Museum of Ghosts and Fairy Tales in Plzeň.